playfulprogramming/playfulprogramming/content/blog/shared-component-logic/index.md

 ## React

-// TODO: This is missing the `reisze` listener for the bounds
+// TODO: This is missing the `resize` listener for the bounds

 ```jsx
 import React from 'react';